luster-io/luster-io.github.io/mobile-web-checklist.md

 ####FIN

-If you go through and do all of the things on this list.
-More likely than not, you'll have a created a great mobile web experience.
+If you go through and do all of the things on this list, more likely than not, you'll have a created a great mobile web experience.

-Thanks to Seth Bannon (@sethbannon) for providing feedback on drafts of this post.
+Thanks to Seth Bannon ([@sethbannon](http://twitter.com/sethbannon)) for providing feedback on drafts of this post.